-3, 1998; the '449 Patent was issued on May 17, 2005, with an application date of August 15, 2002.
+The '399 Patent was issued on October 22, 2002, with an application date of March 3, 1998; the '449 Patent was issued on May 17, 2005, with an application date of August 15, 2002.
 As of March 1998, when Mr. Tasler applied for the '399 Patent, "interface devices themselves were known but they had certain problems. . . .
 [T]o get these prior art interface devices to talk to computers, they required these sophisticated drivers which were prone to malfunction and had poor data transfer rates."
 Tr.
-1:5 (Papst).4 Another problem with the prior art was that "if you start[ed] installing specific drivers for each piece of hardware that you add[ed] to the computer, these drivers [could] start butting heads with each other . . . [and] [t]he computer crashe[d]."
+1:5 (Papst).
+Another problem with the prior art was that "if you start[ed] installing specific drivers for each piece of hardware that you add[ed] to the computer, these drivers [could] start butting heads with each other . . . [and] [t]he computer crashe[d]."
 Id.
 1:6 (Papst).
 Drivers "are the software programs that are used by the computer[] to communicate with the hardware that's attached to the computer.
 So for each and every hardware device that you connect to a computer there has to be a driver that allows the computer to communicate with that hardware device.
-So when you attach[ed] these prior art interface devices, we [had] drivers that caused problems."
-Tr.
-1:5 (Papst).
-However, all kinds of computers could "communicate with . . . very common hardware devices such as hard disk drives" and printers.
-Id.
-1:7 (Papst).
-"The present invention is based on the finding that both a high data transfer rate and host device-independent use can be achieved if a driver for an input/output device customary in a host device, normally present in most commercially available host devices, is utilized," instead of special software.
-'399 Patent, col. 4:23-27; see also '449 Patent, col. 3:27-30 (same).
+So when you attach[ed] these prior art interface devices, we [had] drivers that caused col. 12:1-7 (after the interface device signals that it is a customary storage device, the computer "communicates with the interface device by means of the driver for the storage device customary" in the computer and the interface device simulates a "virtual file system" to the computer); but see id., col. 4:55-61 (the '449 Patent specification mimics the specification for the '399 Patent in describing data transfer).